 Dr. Jeffry C. Davis serves as the IDS program director and advisor.
 In addition to advising, mentoring, and coaching IDS students, Dr. Davis teaches the IDS Senior Seminar, which serves as a capstone to the major.
 As the author of one of the core texts of the IDS program, Interdisciplinary Inclinations: Introductory Reflections for Students Integrating Liberal Arts and Christian Faith, Dr. Davis has shaped the IDS program to integrate substantive academic inquiry with spiritual and vocational reflection.
 In 2018, Dr. Davis launched the annual competitive Interdisciplinary Liberal Arts Honors Symposium, which welcomes select students from CCCU colleges to engage in a week-long intensive program of interdisciplinary inquiry at Wheaton College.

 With over thirty years of teaching experience and scholarship, Dr. Davis brings a passion for rhetorical theory, writing pedagogy, vocational discernment, and interdisciplinary inquiry to his work with students.
-Dr. Davis serves as Professor of English and Dean of Humanities at Wheaton College.
+Dr. Davis also serves as Professor of English at Wheaton College.

 Robert C. Bishop, Ph.D.

 IDS Faculty Member